intershop/intershop-pwa/docs/guides/customizations.md

 ## Import Changes from New PWA Release (Migration)

 Importing changes of new releases is done with Git tooling.
-If you stick to the guidelines in this chapter, the problems arising in the process of updating will not be as impacting as you might fear.
+If you stick to the guidelines in this chapter, the process of updating should run without major problems.
 Also remember to use `npm install` after importing a change that modified the `package.json` and `package-lock.json` and run tests and linting in the process.

-Reading through the [migrations.md](./migrations.md) and the [CHANGELOG.md](../../CHANGELOG.md) - here especially the 'Breaking Changes' section - should be the first steps before any migration.
+Reading through the [migrations.md](./migrations.md) and the [CHANGELOG.md](../../CHANGELOG.md) - here especially the 'Breaking Changes' section - should be the first step before any migration.

 The first step for any migration is to add the Intershop PWA GitHub repository as an additional remote.